Kingdom of Bugs

 this week’s content builder:

 Meg Everett started her career as a public school teacher in Mississippi before relocating to New Orleans, where she taught with KIPP New Orleans Schools for six years.
-She will begin a PhD program in Education at the University of California, Berkeley in the fall.
+She is currently enrolled in a PhD program in Education at the University of California, Berkeley.

 Ever heard of a meteorologist?
 You know, the people on the nightly news who point at a big map and talk about the weather?
 But meteorology is about more than predicting beach days or snowstorms—this is the science that focuses on the Earth’s atmosphere, and here on earth, the weather can get pretty wild.